 Felines are portrayed as being unemotional and selfish.
 However, this is not the case; they often form close bonds with their owners and desire attention.
 Some domestic cat breeds, like the Siberian Cat, love affection and being social.

 Tasty treats, petting, playing sessions, chew toys — most cats demand it all.
-While you’re trying to watch TV or read and your kitty starts to knead your stomach, it may be a sign your furball wants to connect with you.
+While you’re trying to watch TV or read and your kitty kneads your stomach, it may be a sign that your furball wants to connect with you.

-If you haven’t paid attention to your kitty for a while and she starts to knead you at random, it’s likely she’s trying to spend time bonding with you.
+If you haven’t paid attention to your kitty for a while and she starts to knead you randomly, she’s likely trying to spend time bonding with you.

 5. Marking Their Territory

-Felines are very territorial by nature, and they like to mark what’s theirs.
+Felines are very territorial by nature and like to mark what’s theirs.
 They have scent glands in several places over their bodies, including their paws.
 Kneading is one of the ways cats mark their territory with their scent.

 Why do kittens make biscuits?
-Your feline may be marking their bedding, your bed, or your clothing to let others know you are part of her empire.
+Your feline may mark their bedding, bed, or clothing to let others know you are part of her empire.

 So, when they press continuously onto something, they’re marking what’s theirs.
-Basically, your cat owns you whether you like it or not.
+Your cat owns you whether you like it or not.

 6. Reminiscing About Their Kittenhood

 Cats start to knead as early as newborn kitties.
-The pressing of their paws to both sides of their mother’s teats stimulates milk flow.
-It’s a basic instinct that they develop from day one, and most cats continue this behavior into adulthood.
+Pressing their paws to both sides of their mother’s teats stimulates milk flow.
+It’s a basic instinct they use from day one, and most cats continue this behavior into adulthood.
 This is also why your cat may begin to drool sometimes when it is kneading you – it is anticipating a feed.

-In adulthood, felines knead when they’re feeling content as it associates the motion with nursing and their mothers’ comforts.
+In adulthood, felines knead when feeling content as they associate the motion with nursing and their mothers’ comforts.
 Some kitties may do it out of habit or only for enjoyment as they grow older.

-Kneading is soft, and even though they don’t get milk from their mothers, they feel safe and sound.
-While they knead your arm, leg, chest, etc., your fluffy pal may be recalling happy memories of her kittenhood.
+Kneading is soft; even though they don’t get milk from their mothers, they feel safe and sound.
+While they knead your arm, leg, chest, etc., your fluffy pal may recall happy memories of her kittenhood.

 7. Getting a Stretch Out of It

-Cats love to stretch, before or after snoozes especially.
-Our kitties have a unique musculoskeletal system that needs to stay in condition by exercising and getting a good stretch out.
+Cats love to stretch, before or after naps especially.
+Our kitties have a unique musculoskeletal system that needs to stay in good condition by exercising and getting a good stretch out.

-Her behavior acts as a way to communicate and facilitate reproduction.
-Adult female felines knead more often when they are ‘going on heat,’ also known as estrus.
+During certain times of the year, female cat behavior acts as a way to communicate and facilitate reproduction.
+Adult female felines knead more often when ‘in heat,’ also known as estrus.

-Estrus is when a female cat (or female mammal) wants male attention.
-They usually knead to show males they are ready to mate and conceive.
+Estrus is when a female cat (or mammal) is ready for mating.
+Sometimes, females in heat knead to show males they are prepared to conceive.

-This behavior could also indicate a non-threatening invitation or to symbolize a relaxed state.
+This behavior could also indicate a non-threatening invitation or symbolize a relaxed state.

 Read more about why cats purr and bite.